6 Min Read | February 14, 2020

 Inflation is a measure of rising prices for the things people usually buy.
 No matter how large your income or savings, a high inflation rate means your money buys less.

-Inflation Rates and How to Calculate Them
+How to Calculate Inflation Rates

 Here’s an overview of the typical inflation rates economists use to better understand the U.S. economy, why they matter, and how to calculate them.